-Sierra Leone country profile - BBC News
+Sierra Leone country profile

 1992 - President Joseph Momoh is ousted in military coup led by Captain Valentine Strasser.
 Under international pressure, Strasser announces plans for the first multi-party elections since 1967.
 In quick succession, however, the country goes through several presidents after a series of coups.

-2000 - UN forces, which were in the country to help end the war, come under attack in the east of the country, and then several hundred UN troops are abducted.
-Rebels close in on Freetown; 800 British paratroopers sent to Freetown to evacuate British citizens and to help secure the airport for UN peacekeepers; rebel leader Foday Sankoh captured.
+2000 - UN forces - in the country to help end the war - come under attack in the east.
+Several hundred UN troops are abducted.
+Rebels close in on Freetown.
+British paratroopers are sent to Freetown to evacuate British citizens and to help secure the airport for UN peacekeepers, rebel leader Foday Sankoh is captured.

 2002 - War declared over.
 UN mission says disarmament of 45,000 fighters is complete.
 Government, UN agree to set up war crimes court.
-British troops leave Sierra Leone after their two-year mission to help end the civil war.
+British troops leave Sierra Leone after two-year mission to help end the civil war.

+2003 July - Rebel leader Foday Sankoh dies of natural causes while awaiting trial for war crimes.

 2004 - First local elections in more than three decades; war crimes trials begin into atrocities committed by both sides during the fighting.